Practice questions

 $ =4934.71 \:\$$

-Next, you need to find how long does it take to double the amount.
-That is you need to find the time, $t$ to double the amount.
+Next, find how long it takes to double the amount.
+That is, find the time $t$ for the amount to double.

 $2P=Pe^{0.035t}$